moizsajid/mlops_zoomcamp/project/README.md

 docker run -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e RUN_ID -it --rm -p 9696:9696 car-price-prediction-service:v1
 ```

 Once the above the web service is running, run for example the `test.py` file.
-This file processes a JSON car record so that it can be feed to the model.
+This file processes a sample JSON car record so that it can be feed to the model.
+For further testing, tests are included in the `tests` folder.
+GitHub Action (CI pipeline) and pre commit hooks makes use of these tests.
+The Terraform files are included in the `infrastructure` folder.

 [1] [https://www.kaggle.com/code/giridharanp/car-price-prediction-ml/data](https://www.kaggle.com/code/giridharanp/car-price-prediction-ml/data)

 [2] [https://www.kaggle.com/code/giridharanp/car-price-prediction-ml/notebook](https://www.kaggle.com/code/giridharanp/car-price-prediction-ml/notebook)